cezarsmpio/cezarsampaio.dev/posts/2019-03-21-creating-a-blog-with-nextjs.md

 #### Ideas for the future?

-Yes, I have some ideas:

-* Create a CLI command to create posts automatically.
-* Transform this project into a Next.js plugin-ish.
+-   Transform this project into a Next.js plugin-ish.

 #### What did you end up using as external libraries?